jmbustos1/raspbiantelemetry/README.md

 # raspbiantelemetry
-Full rasoberry pi telemetry proyect
+Full raspberry pi telemetry project

+It includes interesting codes for 4G with SIM7600 and Git pull frequently for the control version.